Mauritius Police Force: Aircraft

-In March 1990 one radar equipped HAL Dornier 228 was ordered from India to form a maritime surveillance element by July 1991.
+In March 1990, one radar equipped HAL Dornier 228 was ordered from India to form a maritime surveillance element by July 1991.
 This aircraft was reinforced in 1992 by a single twin turbo prop BN-2T Maritime Defender for coastal patrol work.
 A second HAL Dornier 228 was added to the fleet in 2004 and a third in 2016.

 National Security Service

-The National Security Service (NSS) is the branch of the MPF which handles matters of national security.
-It was formerly known as National Intelligence Unit (NIU) and State Security Service (SSS).
-During British rule it was known as Special Branch.
+The National Security Service (NSS) is responsible for the national security of Mauritius.
+It was formerly known as the National Intelligence Unit (NIU) and State Security Service (SSS).
+During British rule, it was known as the Special Branch.

 Police Helicopter Squadron

-The Police Helicopter Squadron (PHS) is a branch of the MPF that was established in 1974 and its main roles are search and rescue and casualty evacuation both inland and at sea; combatting gandia cultivation; traffic patrol and escort of convoys; and VIP transport.
+The Police Helicopter Squadron (PHS) is the police aviation unit of the MPF.
+Established in 1974, its main roles are search and rescue and casualty evacuation both inland and at sea, combatting gandia cultivation, traffic patrols, convoy escorts, and VIP transport.

-The helicopter fleet consists of four HAL Chetak, one Eurocopter Fennec AS555 and Two HAL Dhruv.
-The Dhruv helicopter entered service in 2009 followed by MK.3 variant in 2023.
+The helicopter fleet consists of four HAL Chetak, one Eurocopter Fennec AS555 and three HAL Dhruv.
+The Dhruv helicopter entered service in 2009 followed by the MK.3 variant in 2023.
 Two refurbished Chetak helicopters were gifted by India in 2016.

 Special Mobile Force

-Mauritius does not have a standing army; the Special Mobile Force (SMF) a branch of the MPF, is a paramilitary force established in 1960 following the withdrawal of two companies of the British East African land forces.
-The SMF recruited World War II veterans and select police officers and was commanded by British commanders until 1978.
+The Special Mobile Force (SMF) is the paramilitary force of the MPF and the de facto military of Mauritius.
+It was established in 1960 following the withdrawal of two companies of the British King's African Rifles.
+The SMF recruited World War II veterans and select police officers and was led by British commanders until 1978.

-The 1,500-member Special Mobile Force (SMF) and the 500-member National Coast Guard are the only two paramilitary units in Mauritius.
+The 1,500-member SMF and the 500-member National Coast Guard are the only two paramilitary units in Mauritius.
 Both units are composed of police officers on lengthy rotations to those services.

 The SMF is a motorized infantry battalion with five companies, an engineering squadron, and a mobile wing comprising two squadrons equipped with armored vehicles.
 The SMF training is based on conventional military tactics focused on internal security.
 It engages extensively in civic works projects.